ojaskavathe/nextpage/README.md

-This is a Library Management System built using Next.js, designed to efficiently manage and automate the various processes and tasks associated with library operations.
+NextPage is a Library Management System built using Next.js, designed to efficiently manage and automate the various processes and tasks associated with library operations.

 Data is stored in a Postgres Database (through [Prisma](https://www.prisma.io/)) running in a Docker container.
 Note that the [.env](/.env) file holds the database URL.